canbooo/experiment-design/docs/source/citing.rst

 .. image:: https://zenodo.org/badge/756928984.svg
   :target: https://doi.org/10.5281/zenodo.14635604

-Citations are very welcome.
-You can find the Zenodo DOI above, but if you want to cite the methods or if this library has helped you with your research, please consider citing either of the following:
+Citations are greatly appreciated.
+You can find the Zenodo DOI above, but if you would like to cite the methods or if this library has supported your research, please consider referencing one of the following works:

-- Journal paper about locally extending experiment designs for adaptive sampling:
+- Journal article on locally extending experiment designs for active learning for multi-objective uncertainty optimization:

 .. code:: latex